Creating a Cloud Carbon Footprint App is a good way to quickly set up your own project.

 And in the lerna.json file in same directory:

 Then reinstall packages to make yarn set up symlinks by running

 yarn install in the root directory.

-Now you should be able to modify the @cloud-carbon-footprint/core package within the main repository that you cloned, and have those changes be reflected in your app!
+Now you should be able to modify any of the external packages within the main repository that you cloned, and have those changes be reflected in your app!